 34. Fees and other money

-(1) All fees, taxes, penalties (including pecuniary penalties referred to in section 76 of the New Tax System Price Exploitation Code), fines and other money that, under the application law of this jurisdiction or the New Tax System Price Exploitation Code (Taxing) Act 1999, are authorized or directed to be payable by or imposed on any person must be paid to the Commonwealth.
+(1) All fees, taxes, penalties (including pecuniary penalties referred to in section 76 of the New Tax System Price Exploitation Code), fines and other money that, under the application law of this jurisdiction or the New Tax System Price Exploitation Code (Taxing) Act 1999, are authorised or directed to be payable by or imposed on any person must be paid to the Commonwealth.

 (2) This subsection imposes the fees that the regulations in the New Tax System Price Exploitation Code of this jurisdiction prescribe, except to the extent that they are taxes.